 In the months preceding the 1921 conference, the ICRC and the Swiss Red Cross set up a joint campaign, the first of many.
-The ICRC was to organize and publicize conferences, while the Swiss Red Cross was to distribute material and proceed with fund-raising.
+The ICRC was to organize and publicize conferences, while the Swiss Red Cross was to distribute material and proceed with fundraising.
 The money collected would be shared between the ICRC and the Swiss Red Cross, to be used for both national and international humanitarian purposes.
-Different communication methods were simultaneously employed, both textual and non-textual.
-Red Cross sections and patriotic associations, such as Club Alpin Suisse, Sociétés militaires, and Nouvelle Société Helvétique, distributed 20,000 copies of a pamphlet called “the Appeal,” which contained no illustrations, in two of the four official Swiss languages (French and German).
+Different communication methods were simultaneously employed, both textual and nontextual.
+Red Cross sections and patriotic associations, such as Club Alpin Suisse, Sociétés militaires, and Nouvelle Société Helvétique, distributed 20,000 copies of a pamphlet called The Appeal, which contained no illustrations, in two of the four official Swiss languages (French and German).
 ICRC’s publications, such as the biography of Gustave Ador, its president, and an album of the International Agency for Prisoners of War, were distributed to federal authorities and presidents of Red Cross sections.
 Articles were published in the local press, including Le Génévois, L’Express, and Le Journal de Genève.
-Public lectures were organised and posters were displayed in different cities in Switzerland.
+Public lectures were organized and posters were displayed in different cities in Switzerland.

 In 1918, 550 copies of the ICRC Bulletin (renamed The International Review of the Red Cross in 1919) were distributed mainly to national societies.
 However, photographs of missions were absent from the Review until 1924.
-Before that year, the Review contained a few portraits of personalities and photographs of the exhibit organized in occasion of the 10th Conference of the Red Cross movement.
+Before that year, the Review contained a few portraits of personalities and photographs of the exhibit organized on the occasion of the 10th Conference of the Red Cross movement.

 What explains the lack of images in the Review?
 This did not seem to rest on the principles underpinning the ICRC’s mandate, such as neutrality and impartiality, since photos and movies were shown at public gatherings.
 Readership might have mattered.
 There may have been a bias that educated readers – the target audience for the Review – had less need for visuals than the general audience attending public conferences.
 Other reasons make the absence of visual material in the Review of the ICRC surprising.
 In Switzerland at the time, the printing of images had become a common practice for many newspapers (presse illustrée).
 Indeed, the First World War had triggered the inclusion of images in Swiss journals.
 Moreover, printing was historically an important industrial activity in Geneva.
 The city had inherited Calvinism’s evangelical mission, with a strong desire to spread the new Protestant faith through printed documents and images.
-At the transnational level, during the second decade of the 20th century, almost all of the other humanitarian organizations were already making use of images in their pamphlets and publications.
+At the transnational level, during the second decade of the twentieth century, almost all of the other humanitarian organizations were already making use of images in their pamphlets and publications.
 In particular, the discrepancy between the resources of the ICRC and the American Red Cross is striking, as historian Julia Irwin suggests.
 From September 1917, the American Red Cross magazine increasingly incorporated more images, including some in color.
 More generally, the ICRC lagged behind in the resources, know-how in communication campaigns, and mobilization techniques of the American Red Cross both during and after the First World War.
 The “visual language” of the ICRC was just beginning to be developed and the ICRC appears to have been unsure of how and where to most effectively mobilize it.
 More than an exceptional player, the ICRC seemed to run against the tide of modernization.

 The Technology